-(slide 11) Of the 58 cases with known dates of onset, only nine experienced symptoms within a week after exposure and some experienced the onset of disease as late as six weeks after exposure.
+(slide 1) Of the 58 cases with known dates of onset, only nine experienced symptoms within a week after exposure and some experienced the onset of disease as late as six weeks after exposure.
 Whether the onset of illness occurred sooner or later, death almost always followed within one to four days after onset.
 However, there did appear to be a somewhat higher proportion of survivors after the fourth week.
 This almost certainly resulted from the widespread application of penicillin prophylaxis and anthrax vaccine both of which were distributed in mid-April throughout a population of 59 000 persons.

 Meselson and his colleagues who documented this outbreak calculate that the weight of spores released as an aerosol could have been as little as a few milligrams or as much as "nearly a gram".
-Note that Iraq acknowledged producing at least 8000 Liters of solution with an anthrax spore and cell count of 109/ml.
-Recall also that Russia has a reported 30 tons of dried anthrax spores.
+Note that Iraq acknowledged producing a little as a few milligram.
+Note that Iraq acknowledged producing a little as a few milligram.
+Liters of solution with an anthrax spore and cell count of 109/ml.

 The ramifications of even a modest-sized release of anthrax spores in a city are profound.
-Bear in mind that the small particle aerosol penetrates interior spaces such that the risk is roughly equivalent whether an individual is inside or outside.
 Emergency rooms would begin seeing a few patients with high fever and some difficulty breathing perhaps 3 to 4 days following exposure.
 By the time they were seen, it would be too late for antibiotic therapy.
 Essentially all would be dead within 24 to 48 hours.
-No emergency room physicians or infectious disease specialists have ever seen a case of inhalation anthrax; medical laboratories have had virtually no experience in its diagnosis.
+No emergency room physicians or infectious disease specialists have ever seen a case of inhalation anthrax; medical labor atories have had virtually no experience in its diagnosis.
 Thus, it is probable that a delay of at least 3 to 5 days would elapse before a definitive diagnosis.

 Once the diagnosis was made, one would be faced with the prospect of what to do over the succeeding 6 to 8 weeks.
 Should vaccine be administered to those who might have been exposed?
-Unfortunately, there is at present, little vaccine available and no plan at present to produce any for civilian use.
+Unfortunately, here is at present, little vaccine available and no plan at present to produce any for civilian use.
 Should antibiotics be administered prophylactically?
 If so, which antibiotics and what should be the criteria for exposure?
-What quantity would be required to treat an exposed population of perhaps 500,000 persons over a treat period?
+What quantity would be required to treat an exposed population of perhaps 500 000 persons over a 6 week period?
 Should one be concerned about additional infections occurring as a result of anthrax spores being subsequently resuspended and inhaled by others?
-Finally, when does one permit any in the population to return to the affected area.
-This is a serious concern given the fact that anthrax spores may persist in the environment for 40 years or more and methods for decontamination are extremely costly and conceivably impossible for many settings.
+Does one request everyone who has been anywhere near the city to report to his or her local physician for treatment at the first occurrence of fever or cough, however mild?